ray-project/ray/doc/source/tune/api_docs/search_space.rst

 Overview
 --------

-Tune has a native interface for specifying search spaces You can specify the search space via ``tune.run(config=...)``.
+Tune has a native interface for specifying search spaces.
+You can specify the search space via ``tune.run(config=...)``.

 Thereby, you can either use the ``tune.grid_search`` primitive to specify an axis of a grid search...